POLICY AND GUIDELINES

-Many of our patients request our assistance in the filing of insurance claims.
-We are pleased to provide this service.
-We do however, request the patient’s full portion of payment the day services are provided.
-We accept many insurance plans and are preferred providers for many insurance carriers.
+Many of our patients request our assistance in the filing of Reno dental insurance claims.
+Reno Dental Associates is pleased to provide this service.
+We do, however, request the patient’s full portion of payment the day services are provided.
+We accept many Reno dental insurance plans and are preferred providers for many insurance carriers.
 This service is a courtesy to you, our patients.
 Keep in mind the contract is between the patient and the insurance carrier, and not between the insurance carrier and the dentist.

 Ultimately, it is the patient’s responsibility to know their insurance company’s reimbursement schedules as well as their eligibility for coverage.
 The patient assumes responsibility for all care provided.
 Thank you for your understanding and compliance with these payment guidelines.

 Questions or concerns about your insurance?
 Contact us for more information.